 - The differences between saving and investing, including reasons for using one over the other.

-for the future.
-Explain to your merit badge counselor the advantages
+- Explain to your merit badge counselor what the following

 - Common stocks

 - Explain to your counselor why people might purchase the

 following types of insurance and how they work:

 - Whole life and term life